"Talking About Race is Divisive"

 So what can be done?

-• “I don’t see colour”
+• “I don’t see colour.”

-• “Where are you from?
-Where are you really from?”
+• “Where are you really from?”

-• “My best friend is black.”
+• “My best friend is Black.”

-• What microaggressions are and plenty examples so they are recognisable.
+• What microaggressions are

-• How they impact racially marginalise people
+• How they impact racially marginalised people

-• How to manage difficult conversations when they arise
+• How to manage difficult conversations

-• How to support ethnic minorities
+• How to support ethnic minority colleagues

-• How to use microinterventions to counteract
+• How to use microinterventions effectively

-In 2.5 hours, staff cover:
+In 2.5 hours, staff explore:

 Module 1